egruttadauria98/Crypto-Efficient-Asset-Management/README.md

 4. When answering, the *C* calls back *S* requesting an optimized version of the portfolio.
 5. *S* provides the response to the *C*, which updates its assets' allocation accordingly.

+#### I want to know more about MARKO and how it works.

+We got you covered, MARKO's whitepaper can be found in this same repository under the "White Paper" folter, in a pdf format.
+It thoroughly dissects and explains MARKO's functionings without you having to go through the whole code to make sense of it.

 ## Authors